squablyScientist/squablyScientist/README.md

 # Collin Tod
 A software engineer passionate about low level programming, compilers, programming language theory, and interesting computer science stuff.
-Currently living in Rochester, New York.
+Currently living in Santa Clara, CA

+## Work
+Currently employed at Luminous Computing developing machine learning compilers.

 ## Education
-Currently pursuing a Master's Degree in Computer Science from Rochester Institute of Technology.
+Master's in Computer Science from the Rochester Institute of Technology

 ## Languages (in no particular order)
 - C/C++